* African-American poet, novelist and playwright

 In subsequent years, Angelou established a reputation as a skilled actress and dancer.
 In the mid to late 1950s, the Harlem Writers’ Guild helped her develop her literary talents.
 Angelou also participated extensively in the civil-rights movement, helping Malcolm X build his Organization of African American Unity and serving as northern coordinator for Martin Luther King, Jr.’s Southern Christian Leadership Conference.

 In the early 1960s, Angelou championed Fidel Castro‘s rise to power in Cuba.
 Her first published story appeared in the Cuban periodical Revolucion.
-In September 1960, she was deeply moved by the sight of Castro’s exhuberantly warm public embrace of Soviet Premier Nikita Khrushchev in New York, where both men were attending a United Nations session.
-“The Russians were O.K.,” Angelou later reminisced.
+In September 1960, she was deeply moved by the sight of Castro’s exuberantly warm public embrace of Soviet Premier Nikita Khrushchev in New York, where both men were attending a United Nations session.
+“The Russians were O.K.,” Angelou later reminisced in a January 1997 interview.
 “Of course, Castro never had called himself white, so he was O.K. from the git.
 Anyhow … as black people often said, ‘Wasn’t no Communist country that put my grandpappa in slavery.
 Wasn’t no Communist lynched my poppa or raped my mamma.’”

 In the 1970s, Angelou was a political supporter of the Communists Bettina Aptheker and Angela Davis.
 Angelou praised Aptheker’s 1975 book, The Morning Breaks: The Trial of Angela Davis, as follows: “This book, written so beautifully, is on the face of it, Bettina Aptheker’s story of the movement to free Angela Davis.
 That is the fact.
 The truth is deeper.
 Painful.
 Beautiful.
 Cry-making.
 It is a story of love.
 Love of people for people.
 Adults for children.
 And overall, more than human desire for freedom, the unquestionable human need for it.
 It is that truth that brought millions of people together to set Angela Davis free.
 Bettina Aptheker’s understanding and support of that truth, her poetry and strength, set the readers on a loving quest for their own freedom.”
 And Angelou and Davis both spoke at a launch party for Aptheker’s book at San Jose State University — an event that was arranged by local Communist Party comrades.